 The Māori Health team work closely with patients and their whānau to better navigate the health care system.
 The Māori Health team attempt to meet all Māori patients admitted to the hospital, however if you feel that you would like the support of Māori Health throughout your admission, referrals can be made through the nursing staff.
 Alternatively, you can contact the paediatric Māori Health worker on 027 458 0095.

 Paediatric pharmacists are part of the wider multi-disciplinary team who care for all children admitted to hospital or in the outpatient clinics.
 Ultimately they’re responsible for the provision of appropriate medicines for the patients and act as ‘drug detectives’ to ensure that the medications that are charted for the child are appropriate for their clinical condition.

 Patients and families can most frequently spot the paediatric pharmacists in their natural habitat on the ward.
 They’re most likely to encounter the pharmacist when they’re first admitted, when new medications are started and when they’re preparing to leave the ward and venture back out into the wide world.
 Paediatric pharmacists are also a great source of knowledge around complementary and alternative medicines for children so please discuss any questions you have with them.

 Chaplains respond to the spiritual, emotional and pastoral needs of patients and their whanau/family.
 We do this by being a ‘presence’, by listening, affirming other cultures and religions, and by prayers, blessings, encouragement and support. their clinical condition.

-Chaplains are available office hours on site Monday – Friday and after hours for emergencies via the operator for the on-call chaplain.
+Chaplains are available during office hours on-site Monday to Friday, and after hours for emergencies via the operator for the on-call chaplain.

 Rev. Moega Lasei